Work & docs · 2026 comparison

 Which should you choose?

 Pick Airtable if you fit its sweet spot: Operators who genuinely need a flexible database for unusual data shapes (custom asset tracking, applicant pipelines, hardware inventory), with builder time to model schemas.
 Airtable is the right call when the database is the product.
 Pick Tally if you're closer to Solo operators, indie hackers, and small teams whose form needs are simple and budget is the constraint.
 Tally is the right tool when free is the right price.
-If your real problem is paying for too many overlapping tools, neither single choice solves it — that's the case for consolidation.
+If your real problem is paying for too many overlapping tools, neither single choice solves it, that's the case for consolidation.

 The third option

-Or replace both with one $299/month bundle
+Or replace both with one flat bundle

-If you're comparing Airtable and Tally to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both — replacing several work & docs and adjacent tools at once, with a confirm-before-execute step.
+If you're comparing Airtable and Tally to cut cost or tool sprawl, Wysera is the consolidation play: marketing (PostWyse), CRM and operations (OpsWyse), and an agent (Wyse) that drafts and executes across both, replacing several work & docs and adjacent tools at once, with a confirm-before-execute step.

 Frequently asked